-Sheffield is one of the UK’s largest cities and is situated in South Yorkshire.It is nestled alongside Manchester, Nottingham and Leeds.
+Sheffield is one of the UK’s largest cities and is in South Yorkshire.
+It is situated near the border of Derbyshire, near to the stunning Peak District.

 It is often nicknamed ‘Steel City’ because of its connections with the production of steel which first started in the 18th century and swiftly gained a reputation for producing the best steel in the world.
 The history of Sheffield and its steel is a rather interesting one with several notable individuals contributing to the city’s success.
-However, events in the 1970’s caused the steelworks ( and sadly, the coal mines at around the same time) to rapidly diminish and now steel production is more a smaller, refined and specialised trade.
+However, events in the 1970’s caused the steelworks (and sadly, the coal mines at around the same time) to rapidly diminish and now steel production is now more a smaller, refined and specialised trade.

 The city has seen vast regeneration over the years and Sheffield has much potential with many exciting developments having been approved and being moved forward.
 It is part of the Governments ‘Northern Powerhouse’ initiative which combines together different cities, towns and more rural areas of the North of England in order to improve productivity, investment and to generally lift the economy.